zvizvi/filament-relation-manager-repeater/README.md

 ## Advanced Configuration

-Since `RelationManagerRepeatableAction` extends Filament's Action class, all standard Action configurations are available (label, modalWidth, modalHeading, icon, color, etc.).
+Since `RelationManagerRepeaterAction` extends Filament's Action class, all standard Action configurations are available (label, modalWidth, modalHeading, icon, color, etc.).

 You can also customize the repeater component using the `configureRepeater` method.
 All standard Filament repeater options are available (reorderable, collapsible, cloneable, grid, itemLabel, etc.):